 I’ve been a senior manager since the age of 19.
-I was thrown (willingly) into the deep end to sink or swim and I swam… and swam… and swam.
-It was the most thrilling and terrifying experience of my life.
-At 21 I achieved my goal of becoming a Marketing Manager.
-I managed a team of 12 and marketed events with keynote speakers such as Richard Branson, Tim Ferriss and Arnold Schwarzenegger.
+I was thrown (willingly) into the deep end to sink or swim and I swam… and swam… and swam, equally thrilled and terrified.
+At 21 I achieved my goal of becoming a Marketing Manager, I managed a team of 12 and marketed events with speakers like Richard Branson, Tim Ferriss and Arnold Schwarzenegger.

-Fast forward a few years and at 24 I moved from my home country of Australia to London where I became the divisional marketing manager for what was then the UK’s 5th largest recruitment company.
+Fast forward a few years and I moved from Australia to London where I became the divisional marketing manager for one of the UK’s largest recruitment companies.
 Compared to the fast-paced entrepreneurial environment I was used to, this job, where I was encouraged to actually finish at 5:30 pm, felt horribly boring.
-Addicted to the energy, agility and optimism of the entrepreneurial world, this slower-pace felt more like a 9-to-five slog than the 8-to-8 days I used to do!
-My buzz died and I felt like I had completely lost all passion for what I did.
+Addicted to the energy, agility and optimism of the entrepreneurial world, this slower-pace felt more like a 9-to-five slog than the 8-to-8 days I was used to.
+My buzz fizzled out.

-Much to my surprise, the business was immediately overwhelmed with incoming clients.
+Not one to wallow, I jumped ship back to Australia, started a marketing agency and began hustling.
 The buzz came back and I was loving it.
 Addicted to what I believed was passion, I worked, and worked, and worked and worked.
-A walk was a chance to have a meeting, a drive a chance to catch up on some calls, I worked from home, from cafes, from bed.
+A walk was a meeting opportunity, a drive a chance to catch up on calls, I worked from home, from cafes, from bed.
 This is what you do when you find your passion, right?

 While I study I’m still working as a Marketing Manager.
-I thoroughly enjoy and get excited about study and work but neither of them consume my life.
-I don’t suffer from anxiety anymore and I rarely feel stressed out.
+I thoroughly enjoy and get excited about study and work but neither of them consume my life and I rarely get stressed anymore.
 I’m not perfect, but I’m no longer trying to be.
-I haven’t yet achieved all my goals, but I’m setting myself more realistic time frames and realising that my biggest goal of all is to enjoy this life.
+I haven’t yet achieved all my goals, but I’m setting myself more realistic time frames and realising that my biggest goal of all is to have fun in this life.

 Becoming bedridden from glandular due to overwork was so embarrassing at the time.
 I felt like I was weak and couldn’t hack it.
 In hindsight, I wouldn’t take back a day of it.
 If it hadn’t been such a difficult experience I know my determination well enough to clearly see that I would have been back on the overwork train immediately.
 I needed the time it took me to heal, not only to physically get better but also to understand that I can still achieve my goals without sacrificing my wellbeing.